 What are some of the things that you can do to ensure that your retaining walls have adequate drainage?

-- Use Backfill Properly – Whenever you hear the term “backfill,” it means the dirt that rests immediately behind your retaining wall.
+Whenever you hear the term “backfill,” it means the dirt that rests immediately behind your retaining wall.
 Rather than just filling in with garden soil, clay or any other material that you may have, it is very important that you use at least 12 inches clean crushed stone as backfill.
-Beyond this point, it is completely ok to use compacted soil from the area that you are doing the project in.
+Beyond this point, it is completely ok to use compacted soil extracted from the area where you are doing the project.
 If you have plans to landscape behind the wall, use at least six inches of native soil over the gravel backfill.

-- Lay Perforated Piping – In addition to the foot of backfill that is used behind your retaining wall, you should also make sure that perforated piping is laid at the bottom of the backfilled portion of the wall.
-This helps to create a hollow channel for water to go in the event of a heavy rain or watering.
+In addition to the foot of backfill that is used behind your retaining wall, you should also make sure that perforated piping is laid at the bottom of the backfilled portion of the wall.
+This helps create a hollow channel for water to go in the event of a heavy rain or watering.
 This piping can then be used to divert the water away from your retaining wall so that you do not have to worry about it collecting behind the wall, causing pressure and decay.

-It goes without saying that you will want to do everything in your power to protect the substantial time and money that goes into creating a retaining wall on your property.
-Because of this, make sure that you’re not making one of the most common (and most destructive) mistakes that any homeowner can make: bypassing proper retaining wall drainage to save money.
-By spending a little bit of extra time and a few more dollars at the very beginning to ensure that your wall drains properly, you can be sure that it will remain in place for many years to come.
+A retaining wall project is a major investment in both time and money.
+You will want to do everything in your power to ensure that the effort that goes into creating a retaining wall is not wasted.
+Because of this, make sure that you don’t make one of the most common (and most destructive) mistakes that any homeowner can make: cutting corners in the project and eliminating proper retaining wall drainage.
+By spending a little bit of extra time and a few more dollars on the project, you can ensure that your wall drains properly and will remain in place for many years to come.